OLED vs LED Lighting

 Before deciding you can’t live without OLED lighting, you may want to check the price tag.
 One panel of OLED light can retail up to nearly $200 while a futuristic flat paneled OLED chandelier is nearly $10,000.
 Beyond a costly price tag OLEDs currently have a shorter lumen life than most LEDs.
 For example the LG Chem OLED light panels have 40,000 hours of luminance whereas some traditional LEDs can have as many as 100,000 lumen hours.

 Currently, OLEDs cannot achieve the same amount of brightness produced by most LED lamps.
 Where it may take 3 or 4 LED lights to illuminate your kitchen, it could take twice as many OLED panels, and for up to ten times the cost.
 Also, because of their organic compounds and their sensitivity to heat OLEDs are not as durable as LEDs, making it unlikely that current generations can ever be used as traditional screw-in light bulbs.

 OLEDs are definitely an interesting and impeccable new form of lighting.
 However, they still face issues in cost and efficiency.
 As prices continue to lower, LED lighting technology continues to advance as the most energy-efficient form of light.
 Maybe it’s a little too soon to go organic but the possibilities for the future are hopeful.
 What are your thoughts on Organic LED and LED lighting?
-Feel free to comment, or drop us a line on Facebook, Twitter, Google Plus, LinkedIn, Pinterest or Instagram!
+Feel free to comment, or drop us a line on Facebook, Twitter, Google Plus, LinkedIn, or Pinterest!